CLARIAH/clariah-plus/README.md

-# IG-Curation
-Repository for the Interest Group on Data Curation

 # CLARIAH Interest Group on Curation

 CLARIAH is organized in Work Packages and Interest Groups (IG's).
 The main goal of each IG is to research, negotiate, propose, and implement technical choices that become a standard requirement in CLARIAH.
 This repository is intended to organize the work, output and documentation of the CLARIAH Interest Group (IG) on Curation.
 Please check out the overall [IG page](https://github.com/clariah/ig/) for more information.